yanivnizan/knowledge-base/src/documents/docs/platforms/android/GettingStarted.html.md

 ##Get android-store

-1. Clone android-store.
-Copy all files from android-store/SoomlaAndroidStore subfolders to their equivalent folders in your Android project:
+1. Add the jars from the [build](https://github.com/soomla/android-store/tree/master/build) folder to your project.

+    > **NOTE:** You can choose to clone android-store instead.
+If you choose this option, you need to add the jars from the [build](https://github.com/soomla/android-store/tree/master/build) folder, except for AndroidStore.jar.

-     `git clone git@github.com:soomla/android-store.git`
+    > `git clone git@github.com:soomla/android-store.git`

 2. Make the following changes to your AndroidManifest.xml:

     Set `SoomlaApp` as the main Application by placing it in the `application` tag:

     ``` xml
     <application ...